gcardi/Anafestica/QUICK_TOUR.md

     selectedFontName_ = Label1->Font->Name;
 ```

-Then we set the main form caption:
+This sets the main form caption:

 ```cpp
     SetupCaption();
 ```

-Now, `comboboxFontName` filled with the list of fonts present on the system each time the application starts.
+Now, `comboboxFontName` is filled with the list of fonts present on the system each time the application starts.

 ```cpp
     LoadFontListUIControl();